 A Solution for Cooling Epoxy

-An effective and reliable cooling solution that can be implemented in the epoxy curing process is the North Slope Freeze Industrial Chiller.
+An effective and reliable process cooling solution that can be implemented in the epoxy curing process is the North Slope Chillers injection molding chiller.
 It’s rated at ambient temperatures from 35º F to 100º F and features a portable design.
 If you’re interested in producing high-quality epoxy, consider using this chiller to help with total temperature control during the curing process.